 The Kaamatan Festival is an annual event in the cultural life of the Kadazandusuns of Sabah since time immemorial.
 In its deepest sense, the Kaamatan Festival manifest the relationships of the Creator Gods and their creations, intra and inter creator beings, and intra and inter creations’ relationships.
 It is about Kinoingan’s (God’s) love; the beauty of His creations; the emergence of sin and the curse of hell, and the conception of sacrificial love for the realization of salvation.
-It embodies the principal acts of invocation of divinities, appeasing, purification and restoration, re-union of benevolent spirits, and thanksgiving to the Source of All.
+It embodies the principal acts of invocation of divinities, appeasing, purification and restoration, socio-spiritual re-union, sharing of harvests/blessings and thanksgiving to the Source of All.
 It is part of a complex wholesome Momolian religious system centered on the paddy rites of passage and the life cycle of Bambarayon – the in-dwelling spirit of paddy.

 Today, the Kaamatan festival has become one of the major national festivals of Malaysia.
 Unfortunately, the essence, true meanings and purposes of the Kaamatan festival in the context of its original celebrants’ (the Kadazandusuns) culture and belief system have continued to elude the thousands of celebrants each year.
-As an annual event in the Malaysian tourism calendar, the Kaamatan festival is more than ever before in need of new and relevant approaches in its presentation to the global society so that it is properly understood, appreciated, and respected in its historical origin, cultural significance and contextual perspectives.
-It must be realized that the State Level Kaamatan festival as it is celebrated today is but only a portion of the whole complex Kadazandusun traditional Momolian religion, and culture, which is by no means lesser than the rest of the world’s cultures.
+More than ever before, the Kaamatan festival is in need of re-orientation in its presentation to the global society so that it is properly understood, appreciated, and respected in its historical origin, cultural and spiritual significance, and contextual perspectives.
+It must be realized that the Kaamatan festival as it is celebrated today is only a portion of the holistic Kadazandusun traditional Momolian religion, and culture, which is by no means lesser than the rest of the world’s cultures.

-To the younger Kadazandusun generation, who may be experiencing various degrees of cultural dilemma, alienation and values disorientation in the light of rapid social change, it is hoped that this book may help them regain back their cultural consciousness.
-May they realize in time that they have much to value and be proud of in the wealth of their unique cultural heritage.
-Most importantly, may this book help rectify the wrong notions, negative biases and the tendencies of those who are unfamiliar with Momolianism to regard it as wholly wrong and/or given to evil in all aspects, for these predispositions have led many to label Momolian as Animism, Paganism or Kafir.
-It is the author’s view that it is not only wise but necessary for modern religions to cultivate a more respectful openness towards understanding traditional religions, for they too share the major universal values and truth that cannot be monopolized by any individual or single religion if world peace and harmony is our shared mission on this temporary fragile planet wherein we happen to co-exist for a while.
+To the younger generation of the Kadazandusuns, who may be experiencing various degrees of cultural dilemma, alienation and values disorientation in the light of rapid social change, may this article help them to regain back their cultural consciousness and realize in time that they have much to value and be proud of in the wealth of their unique natural and cultural heritage.
+Most importantly, may this book help rectify the wrong notions, negative biases and the tendencies of those who are unfamiliar with Momolianism to regard it as wholly wrong and/or given to evil in all aspects which have led many to have condemned Momolianism as Animism, Paganism or Kafir.
+It is the author’s view that it is not only wise but necessary for modern religions to cultivate a more respectful openness towards understanding traditional religions, for they too share some of the fundamental universal values and truth that cannot be monopolized by any individual or single religion if world peace and harmony is our shared mission on this temporary fragile planet wherein we happen to co-exist for a while.

 Why the new religions are readily acceptable to the indigenous peoples of Sabah is perhaps due in part to the already existing shared fundamental concepts and values within both the traditional and the modern religious belief system.
 Hence syncretism of the new and the old religions have become common phenomenon in the practice of modern religions today and should not be viewed as all-negatives, because: